MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/liveops-techniques.md

 ## Localization

 You never know where your game will find its audience, so it’s smart to be prepared to localize your game.
-Take it from Kolibri Games’ Oliver Löffler:  *“We support more than 20 languages.
+Take it from Oliver Löffler of Kolibri Games:  *“We support more than 20 languages.
 In the beginning we didn’t localize, but then a lot of players messaged us that we should translate and were very happy that we did.”*

 Localization will do more than make your players happy - it also encourages them to spend.
 Some estimates are that up to 50% or more of online users will only buy when presented offers in their native language.
 Localizing to English, Chinese, Spanish, Arabic, Portuguese, Indonesian, Japanese, Russian, French and German gets you up to 80% of the online population, vs. just 25% for native English speakers.